 In addition to using identity management to control who and what gets access to your cloud assets, you also want to control why and when they want in.
 Those supporting the cloud, as well as DevOps teams, are most often the teams with the most access, but even that scope might be too broad in the case of especially sensitive assets.
 Further, while vendors often require access to whole systems, they usually don’t also need access to all systems; you’ll want to ensure that only those entities with the need for access can gain access and only for that purpose.

 Just as only specific workers and partners should be privy to individual corporate decisions, only particular and valid users should have permission to access to each unique asset.

 Introduced in 1975, the Principle of Least Privilege recommends limiting user access to digital assets to the least available scope that permits them to perform their job function, and nothing more.
 Further, it also suggests ongoing monitoring of that scope to ensure that the state of least principle is maintained.
-Installing the appropriately comprehensive Identity Security solutions enables you control what data your users can access, and where and when that access is acceptable based on why they want to see it.
+Installing the appropriately comprehensive Identity security solutions enables you to control what data your users can access, and where and when that access is acceptable based on why they want to see it.

 By using identity and access management (IAM) as your cloud deployment core security principle – controlling the who, what, why, where, and when your human and technical corporate actors access any element of your network and systems – you gain control over your entire network.
 You can oversee that control from that singular perspective.

 Sonrai Security provides cutting edge, cloud-based IAM security solutions to its customers who deploy some or all of their corporate assets in the public cloud.